Here you can find answers to some of the most frequently-asked questions about tutoring at Marymount.

 Once you’re in TutorTrac, click the button on the left side of the screen that says “Search Availability.”
 Then pick a location, the class you need help with, and what type of appointment you want to have.
 If you wish, you can narrow down the dates and times based on what works for you.
 Then click “Search.”
 In the results, find an appointment time that works for you, click on it, and then click “Save.”

 What are my options if there isn’t a content tutor available for my class?

 First, be sure to check out Brainfuse, our online tutoring provider.
 Marymount students have access to 120 mins of live help per month and 4 submissions to either the Online Writing Lab or questions per semester.
+To get to Brainfuse, log on to Canvas, open up any of your course pages, and look for “Brainfuse” in the left-hand menu of links for that course.
 Also, if you have used TutorTrac to search for a tutor and cannot find one, be sure to fill out our Tutoring & Writing Assistance Needs Survey so that we can better understand areas where we may need additional support and resources.

 How can I cancel my tutoring appointment?

 More than two hours before your appointment, you can cancel it yourself by logging into TutorTrac, navigating to your upcoming appointments, and clicking the small X next to the appointment you would like to cancel.
 Here is a link to a step-by-step guide to canceling your appointment.